What causes yellow discharge during pregnancy, and when should you seek medical advice? Let’s take a look at yellow discharge through the trimesters.

 What does yellow discharge mean during pregnancy?

 If you see your discharge change from white to yellow during pregnancy, there might be a simple explanation, or it could suggest a problem that needs to be sorted out.
-Give your doctor a call if you’re at all concerned.

 Some common causes of yellow pregnancy discharge include: